nutanixworkshops/advancedsolutionsbootcamp/flow_secure_app/flow_secure_app.rst

 Takeaways
 +++++++++

+- Microsegmentation offers additional protection against malicious threats that originate from within the data center and spread laterally, from one machine to another.
 - Categories created in Prism Central are available inside Calm blueprints.
 - Security policies leverage the text based categories in Prism Central.
 - Flow can restrict traffic on certain ports and protocols for VMs running on AHV.